git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
 * VU meters: The display of VU meters can be disabled with this option
 * Footswitch 2: What action to execute if you press the 2nd footswitch (1st footswitch is always assigned to MIDI sustain).
+The available functions should be self-explanatory, except *Clip Based Looper*: this uses the currently selected MIDI clip slot.
+If it is empty, a new clip is created (like using the New button) and playback is started.
+As long as the footswitch is pressed overdub is activated.
+If the footswitch is released overdub is deactivated.
 * Stop automation recording on knob release: If you e.g. change the volume of a track for automation and release the knob, automation recording is automatically switched off.
 * New clip length: The length of a clip created with the New function.
 * Knob Speed Normal: Adjust the speed of the knobs